When you buy through our links, we may earn an affiliate commission.

-Most sound sync issues can be fixed by changing settings in the audio menus for the television or sound bar.
-Samsung TVs and sound bars have audio sync settings in the Audio Settings menu, allowing you to fine-tune audio sync.
+Audio sync issues can be fixed by changing settings in the audio menus for the television or soundbar.
+Samsung TVs and soundbars have audio sync settings in the Audio Settings menu, allowing you to fine-tune audio sync.

-We have searched through the information available and have come up with some solutions to try out if your picture and sound are out of sync.
-Read on to see if one of these solutions helps to fix your problem!
+We have searched through the information, tested it, and have come up with some solutions to try out if your picture and sound are out of sync.
+Each fix will tell you why your Samsung TV’s experiencing an audio delay.

 On the Expert Settings, you will see Digital Output Audio Delay.
 You can move the slider left or right to fix audio delay issues.

 If your audio is slower than the picture, you should move the slider to the left, so the number is lower.
 If your audio is faster than the picture, then move the slider to the right.

 It might take some guess and check, but this is the quickest and most efficient way to get your Samsung TV’s sound and picture back in sync.

 Sometimes electronics just need a good reset to get everything functioning correctly.
 With Samsung TVs, you can reset your sound to ensure everything is back to its original settings.